Last updated: 4 November, 2024 @ 12:04

-There are some great Dover Sole recipes out there, but with skin as rough as a cat’s tongue and face as miserable as a miserly old man, it could be a surprise to learn that the Dover Sole is, actually, very highly sought-after.
+There are some great Dover sole recipes out there, but with skin as rough as a cat’s tongue and face as miserable as a miserly old man, it could be a surprise to learn that the Dover sole is, actually, very highly sought-after.

-However, as well all know, never judge a book by its cover.
-The flesh of a Dover Sole makes it one of the finest fish in the sea.
-Indeed, some suggest if Turbot is the king of the sea, then the Dover Sole is the queen.
+However, as we all well know, never judge a book by its cover.
+The flesh of a Dover sole makes it one of the finest fish in the sea.

-The flesh is firm, juicy and holds together very well.
-This makes it nearly the ideal fish for the novice seafood cook.
-The downside is, fishmongers also know what excellent eating the Dover Sole make, and price it accordingly.
-So pay attention to what you’re doing, or you literally will pay for it.
+The downside is, fishmongers also know what excellent eating the Dover sole makes, and price it accordingly.
+So pay attention to what you’re doing, or you will literally pay for it.

-You can identify a Dover Sole on the fishmonger’s slab by its oval shape, the black spot on its pectoral fin, and its expensive price tag when compared to other flatfish.
+You can identify a Dover sole on the fishmonger’s slab by its oval shape, the black spot on its pectoral fin, and its expensive price tag when compared to other flatfish.

 Preparation

-It’s common to trim, gill, and skin the Dover Sole before cooking, which is actually an easier process than it sounds.
-The filleting of a Dover Sole is also reasonably straightforward when tackled with a sharp knife and a little patience.
+The filleting of a Dover sole is also reasonably straightforward when tackled with a sharp knife and a little patience.
 An alternative method is to cook the fish whole first, and fillet afterwards.

 Dover Sole recipes

-Other common methods of cooking Dover Sole include frying, steaming and roasting.
+Other common methods of cooking Dover sole include frying, steaming and roasting.

 Of course, we’ve written a review of Mediterranean Seafood, or you can buy this excellent book from Amazon.